barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/13_poisson_plot.png)

-Following in the footsteps of Gelman et al., the chart above shows the number of times a stop was initiated against a member of a racial group per crimes committed by a member of that racial group for any neighborhood proportion of black residents. by neighborhood racial composition.
+Following in the footsteps of Gelman et al., the chart above shows the number of times a stop was initiated against a member of a racial group per reported crimes committed by a member of that racial group for any neighborhood proportion of black residents.
+Based on the rates of crime and stop and frisk in actual DC neighborhoods, the model estimates that in a hypothetical neighborhood with 25% black residents, a white resident would be stopped 0.07 times for every reported crime committed by a white person while a black resident would be stopped 0.27 times for every reported crime committed by a black resident.
+In this hypothetical neighborhood, a black resident would be stopped 3.9 times as often per reported crime committed by a black resident

+0.28 hisp

+The regression shows a fairly similar overall relationship between crime and stop and frisk, but it also indicates there is a statistically significant difference between the amount of stop and frisk in neighborhoods with a majority of black residents.
+As the model and the plot both show, neighborhoods with a majority of black residents have greater stop and frisk rates than neighborhoods with the lowest proportion of black residents and a comparable level of crime.
+Specifically, neighborhoods comprised of over 95% black residents had an average of 47 more stop and frisk incidents per year compared to neighborhoods comprised of fewer then 25% black residents.
+This comparison is statistically significant at 99% confidence interval.